 An example of the need to improve rules around transfers can be seen in the following example.
+The draft Rules (page 11) state

+A system path can be declared as a Below Rail Network Path that is aligned with a specific Mine Loading Slot and Port Unloading Slot, plus Above Rail dwells as contracted in various Access Agreements.

-The draft Rules (page 10) state used even if the total paths consumed equals total contracted paths.
+Asciano believes that QR Network are currently interpreting this rule to mean that the access holder has contracted paths on a mine to port basis and customers may be billed for both contracted paths not used (under take or pay) and for ad hoc paths used even if the total paths consumed equals total contracted paths.
 This approach increases rigidities in the system and should be reconsidered.

-A system path can be defined as a Below Rail Network Path that is aligned with a specific Mine Loading Slot and Port Unloading Slot, plus Above Rail dwells as contracted in various Access Agreements.

-Asciano believes that QR Network are currently interpreting this rule to mean that the access holder has contracted paths on a mine to port basis and customers may be billed for both contracted paths not used (under take or pay) and for ad hoc paths